| Feature | Slyce Spend-to-own, flat $9.99/mo | SoFi Invest Active + automated investing inside SoFi |

 Frequently asked

-Slyce executes the rule you set on every eligible purchase: a fractional share of the public company you just bought from joins your portfolio.
+- Slyce executes the rule you set on every eligible purchase: a fractional share of the public company you just bought from joins your portfolio.
 SoFi Invest is the brokerage piece of SoFi's financial super-app — you can actively trade or use an automated robo-portfolio.
-SoFi covers more account types (IRAs); Slyce covers spend-to-own automation and custodial / Trump Account routing.
+SoFi covers more account types (IRAs) and its base investing is free; Slyce covers spend-to-own automation for a flat $9.99/month.

 Other comparisons